Minespree/BlockWars/README.md

 ## Getting started

-This project depends on these modules, so they should also be built and placed on your `plugins/` directory before running Feather:
+This project depends on these modules, so they should also be built and placed on your `plugins/` directory before running BlockWars:

 * [Feather](https://github.com/Minespree/Feather)
 * [Rise](https://github.com/Minespree/Rise)